DestinyVolt/D-D/Petra/Petra.md

 Fighting Style: Close Quarters Shooter \
 You do not have disadvantage on ranged attacks while a hostile is within 5ft. \
 Your ranged attacks ignore half and three-quarters cover against targets within 30ft of you. \
-You have a +1 Bonus to ranged attacks.
+You have a +1 Bonus to ranged attacks against targets within 30ft.

 ### Inventory
 Money: 10gp \